peterpeterparker/daviddalbusco.com/src/blog/introducing-tie-tracker-a-simple-open-source-and-free-time-tracking-app.md

 ### Back Story

-Last December, in between clients’ projects and I had some spare time to invest in learning new concepts.
-Of all of interesting subjects, one particular retained my attention: improving my [React](https://reactjs.org) skills and giving a real try to [Redux](https://react-redux.js.org).
+Last December, in between clients' projects, I had some spare time to learn new concepts.
+Of all of interesting subjects out there, one particular retained my attention: improving my [React](https://reactjs.org) skills and giving a real try to [Redux](https://react-redux.js.org).

 Knowing my self, in comparison to experimenting, I knew  I had to implement something concrete to get to feel comfortable with the technologies, specially with Redux.
 That’s why I came back to my long time idea to implement a time tracking and reporting application which perfectly matches my business processes.

 Nevertheless, at this point, I was still unsure to start or not this project.
 After all, developing an application needs a certain effort.
-Moreover, I was not that motivated to develop yet again another solution which would need a cloud, authentication and databases.
+Moreover, I was not that motivated to develop yet again another solution which would need a cloud, authentication and database.

-But after much thinking about it, I finally found the last bit of motivations: I would develop the app to run entirely offline, with the help of[IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API), and I would  give a try to [Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) to defer “heavy” computation.
+But after much thinking about it, I finally found the last bit of motivation: I would develop the app to run entirely offline, with the help of [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API), and I would  give a try to [Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) to defer “heavy” computation.

 And that was it, I was all in.
 I started my new [Ionic](https://ionicframework.com) app and I developed my new tool 😁.